 Top 3 Legionella-related Risk Factors and How to Control Them

 In Michigan, Flint’s water crisis spawned one of the largest outbreaks of Legionnaires’ disease in U.S. history.
-Here are the most common factors that make a facility more susceptible to Legionella bacteria and how property managers can effectively control them:
+Here are the most common factors that make a facility more susceptible to Legionella bacteria and how landlords, employers, and property managers can effectively control them:

 Automate Temperature Readings and Gain Real-time Alerts

 Property managers can effectively prevent Legionellosis in their premises by regularly maintaining the condition, cleanliness, and correct temperature of hot and cold water systems.
-Turn your paper forms into digitized templates and record significant data with the convenience of using iAuditor, the world’s most powerful inspection mobile app.
+Turn your paper Legionella risk assessment forms into digital templates and record your significant findings with the convenience of using SafetyCulture (formerly iAuditor), the world’s most powerful mobile risk assessment app.

 - Capture photo evidence of hazards detected such as untidy cooling towers, damaged water storage tanks, and unmaintained water temperatures.

-- Auto-save Legionella risk assessment data and secure unlimited reports in iAuditor’s cloud-based storage anytime, anywhere.
+- Auto-save Legionella risk assessment data and secure unlimited reports in SafetyCulture’s cloud-based storage anytime, anywhere.

 - 24/7 remote monitoring and triggered alerts to the right people when the temperature goes out of a safe range with Sensors by SafetyCulture.